 So a lot of schools, for example, use it in their crafts classes because they don´t have to worry about toxicity and money and it is still a lot of fun for their kids.

-Flour and Water is also the traditional mixture, that is being used since centuries but mainly because they didn´t have the possibility to buy white glue like we do today.
+Flour and Water is also the traditional mixture, that is being used for centuries but mainly because they didn´t have the possibility to buy white glue like we do today.

 So in a lot of traditional crafts, the flour and water mixture is still used for paper mache, even today.